With the passing of Cedar Walton we have lost one of our great blues pianists.

 1. With Clifford Jordan

-Clifford was a bruiser, a lyrical tough-guy, yet also more interested in the ineffable and the avant-garde than later Walton tenors like George Coleman or Bob Berg.
+Clifford was a bruiser and a lyrical tough-guy.
+Clifford was also more interested in the ineffable and the avant-garde than later Walton tenors like George Coleman or Bob Berg.

 Not every record Clifford made as a leader works in every respect; all of them are at least interesting.
 Cedar was the pianist on many of Clifford’s first and most conventional records, including Starting Time, Spellbound, and Bearcat.
 The mid-Sixties tribute to Leadbelly, These Are My Roots, brings some old-time theatre and surreality into the mix.

 The Cedar-Sam-Billy trio became known as “The Magic Triangle.”
 There’s quite a few discs of them backing Clifford, including a lot of Steeplechase albums from a European tour.
-Admittedly, some of those are a bit rough around the edges.
 A looser studio document than Glass Bead Games is The Pentagon with Ray Mantilla added on percussion on two tunes and excellent recorded sound.
 There are also fabulous live sets with Tootie Heath (Half Note) or Louis Hayes (Live at Boomer’s Vol. 1 and 2, now on CD as Naima).

 Taken as a collection, the Jordan-Walton canon from the Seventies is some of the best jazz ever recorded.
 I wrote above that it’s “celebrated” but my suspicion is that only a few connoisseurs know these albums.